ROVI-org/thevenin/README.md

 ```
 where $h$ is the convecitive heat transfer coefficient (W/m<sup>2</sup>/K), $A$ is heat loss area (m<sup>2</sup>), and $T_{\infty}$ is the air/room temperature (K). $V_{\rm ocv}$ is the open circuit voltage (V) and is a function of soc.

-Finally, the overall cell voltage is
+The overall cell voltage is
 ```math
 \begin{equation}
     V_{\rm cell} = V_{\rm ocv}({\rm soc}) - \sum_j V_j - IR_0,